 An importer is also required to send (or have its supplier send) the commercial invoice and packing list to the broker.
 If a partner government agency (PGA such as FDA, EPA, USDA, etc.) is involved, other paperwork is required.

-Scarbrough requires a client application to be in place only.
+Scarbrough only requires a client application to be in place for transportation purposes only.
 If Scarbrough is also providing U.S. Customs Brokerage services, then we will also need a Power of Attorney (POA) to file U.S. Customs entries on your behalf.
 By the way, an importer CANNOT file U.S. Customs entries on their own.
 An importer MUST hire a Licensed U.S. Customs broker.

 Document requirements change depending on which country you are exporting to, so it is best to ask an export expert based on your information.
 Export transportation providers do require a shippers letter of instruction or power of attorney to ship goods abroad.